danielmurray/adaptiv/README.md

 ##Conclusion
-Obviously this work is fairly derivate and probably nowhere close to what the actual implementation is in consumer products today.
+Obviously this work is fairly derivative and probably nowhere close to what the actual implementation is in consumer products today.
 However, I wanted to explored the metrics mobile device accelerometer data, and test out some methods for accurate step detection and accounting.